mattfarina/pkg/README.md

 2. Forks.
 For example what if the `repository` were `git@github.com:mattfarina/cookoo.git`.
 3. When you want to checkout a dependency in a manner you can commit and push changes while working on the main project.

-The `flatten` property tells any tooling that this import should only be in the top level `vendor` directory.

 ## Version Locking